diexban/AWS-Solution-for-A-Web-Application/README.md

 This trade-off is suitable for applications where latency and geographic distribution of users are not critical factors.

 ## Task #2
-For task number two I could convert my structure into terraform code and store it in a github repository, I could create a variables.tf file with environment-specific and client specific .tfvars files so we can use resuse the main.tf file in different situations this would solve any reusability issues that would arrise, I would also structure my project with modules to avoid any unesecary duplication.
+For task number two, I could convert my structure into Terraform code and store it in a GitHub repository.
+I could create a variables.tf file with environment-specific and client-specific .tfvars files so we can reuse the main.tf file in different situations.
+This would solve any reusability issues that might arise.
+I would also structure my project with modules to avoid any unnecessary duplication.

 ## Infrastructure as Code with Terraform

-The following are two snippets of how with reacher I would approch the first steps of the turning the design into IaC
+The following are two snippets of how I would approach the first steps of turning the design into IaC.

 variables.tf
 ```hcl